 At Co-op, we hold food products from Western Canada in high regard.
 Our involvement at multiple stages of the food-production cycle is unique and continues to develop and grow.
 The cycle moves from supplying growers with fuel and crop inputs to working directly with food manufacturers and stocking those products in CO-OP® Food Stores.

 Over the course of the last year, Co-op sourced over 16 million kilograms of fresh fruits and vegetables from Western Canadian farmers.
-Supporting local producers and their communities is important to Co-op — that’s why we continue to work with Prairie Fresh Food Corporation, an amazing partner in our endeavour to source food locally.
+Supporting local producers and their communities is important to Co-op — that’s why we continue to work with Prairie Fresh Food Corporation in our endeavour to source food locally.

 Who is Prairie Fresh Food Corporation?